Trends in Flexible Workspace Design

 Image source: savills.co.uk

 In the chart above, 19% of those surveyed said they preferred to work from home.
-What are some of the benefits people get from working from home?
+But more modern data suggests it is closer to 44% now, a sharp increase in the last 5 years.
+So what are some of the benefits people get from working from home?

 Those most likely to work from home are high earners.
 38% of workers earning £40,000 or above hybrid worked during the survey period in 2022.
 But only 8% earning up to £15,000 reported the same.
 This is likely due not only to space and resources at home making work more comfortable but types of jobs that allow working from home.